TheFinalDoctor/MechanicalDesign/README.md

 # Projects
 Featured below are some of the most notable projects I have completed during my studies.
-These projects highlight my technical capabilities, problem-solving skills, and ability to apply engineering principles to real-world applications.
+These projects highlight my technical capabilities, problem-solving skills, and the ability to apply engineering principles to real-world problems.

 ## Formula Student
 ### Suspension CAD Modelling